 All texts are supported by a range of secondary material, including recently published critical articles and texts, while you are encouraged to enrich your experience of literary discussion by regularly reading The English Review.
 A wide variety of theatre trips and academic trips form a vital part of forging active and meaningful interpretations of the set texts and their contexts.
 Our subscription to Digital Theatre + puts a world of drama at your fingertips, providing a wealth of productions and resources for all to enjoy.
-The richest resource, of course, will be the world-class teachers who will guide you through your literary journey!

 How will I be assessed?
 The first two components are assessed by closed-text written examinations at the end of your Upper Sixth year.
-As mentioned above, Literature post-1900 is a coursework unit, worth 20% of the A level.
+As mentioned above, Literature post-I 900 is a coursework unit, worth 20% of the A level.